Couples therapy

 What if my partner doesn't want to come?

-What does couples therapy cost?
+What does couples therapy cost, and do you take insurance?

-Couples sessions are $305 per 50-minute hour.
-The practice is private-pay and out-of-network; a monthly superbill is available for reimbursement, and you can pay with an HSA or FSA card.
+Couples sessions are $305 per 50-minute hour, in person in downtown Walnut Creek.
+The practice is private-pay and out-of-network — I don't bill insurance, but I provide a monthly superbill you can submit for out-of-network reimbursement, and you can pay with an HSA or FSA card.

 How do I know I can trust you?